anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 1. Navigate to <https://cloud.google.com/>
 1. Select the “Get started for free” button.
-1. On the following screen select “Create account”.
+1. On the following screen select **“Create account”**.
 1. When prompted, choose “For myself” and follow the instructions.
 This will allow you to create an individual Google Cloud account.

 ### 4 - Create Your Lab’s Google Cloud Account

-**PI or Account Administrator**
+_PI or Account Administrator_

 If you will be creating a Google Cloud Account for the Lab, create it using the email address the PI will use to sign into Terra (or other Google ID as appropriate).

-To create a Google Cloud Account:
+**To create a Google Cloud Account:**

 1. Determine the email address to use for the lab’s Google Cloud Account (possibly the PI’s GoogleID)
 1. Navigate to <https://cloud.google.com/>